Best real estate website builder in 2024

 In sum, Wix has something to offer to any real estate agent, no matter how picky they might be.
 Builder’s functionalities for real estate websites are pretty limitless.

 Wix has a free plan.
 However, it isn’t ideal for professional websites as it includes Wix’s ads, and you can’t connect a custom domain.
-This leaves you with 4 premium plans ranging from $14/mo to $39/mo.
-All paid plans come with a free SSL certificate, domain, and Wix ad removal.
+This leaves you with 4 premium plans ranging from $16.00/mo to $159.00/mo.
+All paid plans come with a free domain and Wix ad removal.

 Here’s how they differ:

-The best plan for a real estate business is the VIP plan.
+The best plan for a real estate business is the Business plan.
 For an image-heavy website, this plan offers the most storage.

-Squarespace is the premium option of the real estate website builder world – stunning templates, streamlined functionalities, and business-focused features are all there to support your website.
+Squarespace is an excellent option for the real estate website builder world – stunning templates, streamlined functionalities, and business-focused features are all there to support your website.
 Of course, price should be considered too.
 It’s not a cheap option, but the quality of the service makes it worth every penny.

 So what can Squarespace offer to a real estate business?